 It is assumed that a county or a municipality that chooses to establish a permit program would establish a sufficient level of fees and fines and would seek state matching grants to offset costs associated with operating the program.
+Therefore, it is anticipated that there would be no significant fiscal impact to units of local government.

-Source Agencies: 529 Health and Human Services Commission, 530 Family and Protective Services,
+Source Agencies: 302 Office of the Attorney General, 304 Comptroller of Public Accounts, 529 Health and Human Services Commission, 530 Family and Protective Services, Department of,

-Department of, 539 Aging and Disability Services, Department of, 302 Office of the
+539 Aging and Disability Services, Department of